 7. Let it go.

-Part of simplifying can be letting go of those tasks that you really despise in order to open up time for doing what you love: when I worked full time and was going to school, building a business, and managing a family it made sense to hire a cleaning service.
+Part of simplifying can be letting go of those tasks that you despise to open up time for doing what you love: when I worked full time and was going to school, building a business, and managing a family, it made sense to hire a cleaning service.

 8. Step out of the money-based economy.

-From recycling and composting packaging, food scraps, junk mail, and lawn clippings to “upcycling” ingredients when you cook – there are a lot of ways to stretch the use of what initially seem to be single-use materials.
+From recycling and composting packaging, food scraps, junk mail, and lawn clippings to “upcycling” ingredients when you cook, there are many ways to stretch the use of what initially seem to be single-use materials.